MButynets2014/Course-Project-for-Getting-and-Cleaning-Data/CodeBook.md

 #Description of vabiables used in R script
-Here you can find information about variables used from data sets:
+Here you can find information about variables used from input data sets:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip